exu3/yeet/README.md

 # Yeet me into space

 What is this?
 (The title pretty much sums it up.)
-Yeet yourself into space. :rocket:
+Yeet yourself into space. :rocket: (I built this at Los Altos Hacks V.)

 ## Built with